rajveerb/lotus/README.md

 ### Example for P3Map

 We provide 6 examples of how to use **P3Map** in `code/image_classification/P3Map` directory.
 Please check the code for more details.

+### Example for P3Tracer

+Here, we describe the effectiveness of **P3Tracer** (P3Torch + P3Map) through an example motivated by an image classification ML training task.
+We show this via the results described in our paper.
+Now, we will provide the code/scripts to replicate the results in cloudlab testbed using a c4130 node available in Wisconsin cluster.

+#### Steps

+1. Setup environment as described [here](#how-to-get-p3tracer)
+2. Get the mapping logs for the preprocessing operations:
+    ```bash
+    bash code/image_classification/P3Map/P3Map.sh
+    ```
+3. Generate JSON file with mapping info by running all cells in `code/image_classification/P3Map/logsToMapping.ipynb`
+4. You have now successfully obtained the mapping using **P3Map**!
+5.

+## Limitations of P3Tracer

+Similar to other tools in the past which do not claim to be perfect, we follow the same tradition with **P3Tracer**:

+1. No current support for multi-node setting
+2. No current support for DDP setting
+3. **P3Map** is approximate

+We claim issues 1 and 2 as a limitation as we simply have not tested the system in those setting.

 ## Cite P3Tracer